hemanshu03/SyncSphere/README.md

 SyncSphere is a work in progress, but it's already shaping up to be a self-contained, secure chat system for private networks.
 Ideal for those who value **privacy**, **control**, and **customization**.

 > 💡 **I have also published a Research Paper on this project.
-Have a look: ** https://ijircce.com/admin/main/storage/app/pdf/RB1zdyNENUYOHQNrd3yfi0iX2rc1IMwbZl1988Up.pdf[Link to IJIRCCE Paper Storage]
+Have a look: ** https://ijircce.com/admin/main/storage/app/pdf/RB1zdyNENUYOHQNrd3yfi0iX2rc1IMwbZl1988Up.pdf

 ---